2024 European Parliament election in the Czech Republic: ANO

 ANO 2011 started its campaign in Zlín, where party leader Andrej Babiš and election list lead candidate Klára Dostálová presented the party's priorities: Czech sovereignty, European self-reliance, and cutting back the European Green Deal.
-The party also said it wants to curb illegal immigration, lessen the EU's impact on daily life, and will oppose the adoption of the Euro.
-ANO stated that its goal is to win at least six seats.
+The party also said it wanted to curb illegal immigration, lessen the EU's impact on daily life, and oppose the adoption of the Euro.
+ANO stated that its goal was to win at least six seats.

 The party announced its slogan as "Česko, pro tebe všecko" (English: "Czechia, everything for you"), accompanied by pictures of Babiš and Dostálová with Czech flags painted on their cheeks.
-ODS bought the web domain of the slogan, and placed there a manipulated version of the graphic, featuring the slogan changed to "Rusko, pro tebe všecko” (English: "Russia, everything for you") and Russian flags instead.
+ODS bought the web domain of the slogan, and posted there a manipulated version of the graphic, featuring the slogan changed to "Rusko, pro tebe všecko” (English: "Russia, everything for you") and Russian flags instead.
 President Petr Pavel subsequently criticized both sides for the conduct of their campaigns, calling them "unfair and dangerous".

 SPOLU

-SPOLU launched its campaign in Prague, in the café of Činoherní klub, where the Civic Forum was founded around 30 years earlier.
-The launch was led by the leaders of the constituent parties - Petr Fiala, Markéta Pekarová Adamová and Marian Jurečka - as well as the list leader, ODS MEP Alexandr Vondra.
+SPOLU launched its campaign in Prague, in the café of Činoherní klub, where the Civic Forum was established around 30 years earlier.
+The launch was led by the leaders of the constituent parties—Petr Fiala, Markéta Pekarová Adamová and Marian Jurečka—as well as the list leader, ODS MEP Alexandr Vondra.

 The alliance restated that it was an umbrella movement for conservatives, economic liberals and Christian democrats.
 As its slogan, it chose "Bezpečná Evropa, silnější Česko" (English: "Safe Europe, stronger Czechia") and framed the election as a "clash between democratic parties and one-man projects".
-Vondra said that the alliance's goal is to win the election.
+Vondra said that the alliance's goal was to win the election.

-Vondra said Spolu would push for modifications of the European Green Deal.
-As lead priorities he named defense and security, handling of immigration into Europe, and "kickstarting the European economy".
+Vondra said Spolu would push for modifications to the European Green Deal.
+As lead priorities, he named defense and security, handling of immigration into Europe, and "kickstarting the European economy".
 He also said that wanted to replicate the "great Danish immigration model" and ease regulations concerning the manufacture of heavy weapons.

 STAN

 Mayors and Independents launched their campaign before all other parties, with their leader Vít Rakušan starting a series of "Debates without censorship" in January, where he visited less-developed regions, mostly in the former Sudetenland, to answer questions from the local public.
 Some experts criticized these events, accusing Rakušan of using low-income people to gain popularity.
 Others praised Rakušan for creating opportunities for dialogue.

 While the early debates were not a formal part of the European election campaign, they were financed from STAN's EP election funds from the beginning.
 In April, Rakušan passed the debates to the leaders of STAN's candidate list, Jan Farský and Danuše Nerudová.
 The debates also moved to larger cities like Brno.

 As STAN's priorities, Nerudová mentioned fighting climate change, lowering the minimum voting age to 16, making the EU more accessible for young people, and preventing illegal migration.
-She also said they want to focus on lowering economical inequality between regions, help Europe’s competitiveness and lowering bureaucracy.
+She also said they want to focus on lowering economical inequality between regions, helping Europe's competitiveness, and lowering bureaucracy.